Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates: Chip architecture

-The DCOs are calibrated at the beginning to set the resolution and all the parameters needed to calculate the time.
-The calibration process sets the period difference ($T_{0} - T_{1}$) between the two DCOs to be consistent with the required resolution.
-During calibration the DCO period is measured and adjusted to obtain the desired value.
-At the end of calibration process, the working periods of the two DCOs (\(T_{0}\) and \(T_{1}\)) are stored internally for TA calculation according to (\ref{TAmeasFormula}).
-The full calibration needs less than \SI{4}{\micro\second} to be completed and it is performed in two steps: \begin{enumerate} \item The DCO\_0 (the slowest) is set to generate a clock period around \SI{1100}{\pico\second}. \item The DCO\_1 (the fastest) is set to have a period slightly smaller than the DCO\_0, according to the required resolution.
-The period is set iteratively while monitoring the period difference $T_{0} - T_{1}$ until the desired one is met. \end{enumerate}
+\st{The} DCOs are calibrated at the beginning, independently for each pixel, to set the resolution and all the parameters needed to calculate the time.
+The calibration process is not aimed to fix precisely the DCOs frequencies, i.e. using some reference signal, but it sets the period difference ($T_{0} - T_{1}$) between the two DCOs to be consistent with the required resolution.
+Fixing the difference, instead of a given frequency, makes the system more stable with respect to the environment dependent variables like temperature. \st{During calibration the DCO period is measured and adjusted to obtain the desired period difference}.
+At the end of calibration process, the working periods of the two DCOs (\(T_{0}\) and \(T_{1}\)) are stored on registers inside each pixel for TA calculation according to (\ref{TAmeasFormula}).
+The full calibration, completely managed internally to the pixel, needs less than \SI{4}{\micro\second} to be completed and it is performed in two steps: \begin{enumerate} \item The DCO\_0 (the slowest) is set to generate a clock period around \SI{1000}{\pico\second}.
+The logic sets the DCO\_0 with the slowest settings and activates it calculating the period.
+If the period is much higher than \SI{1000}{\pico\second}, the logic act on the coarse setting (Figure \ref{fig:dcoScheme}), reducing the length and consequently the period, and performing a new try. \item The DCO\_1 (the fastest) is set to have a period slightly smaller than the DCO\_0, according to the required resolution.
+The period is set iteratively while monitoring the period difference $T_{0} - T_{1}$ until the desired one is met.
+The $T_{0} - T_{1}$ used for the results on this paper is fixed around \SI{50}{\pico\second}, which therefore corresponds to a theoretical LSB of \SI{50}{\pico\second}. \end{enumerate}

-The TA value is calculated internally according to (\ref{TAmeasFormula}).
-The ToT is simply measured by counting the number of DCO\_0 oscillations occurred while the input pulse is active.
-The TDC output word consists of 23 bits where 15 bits are reserved for the TA measurement and 8 bits for the ToT one.
+\rnote{During testing the periods of the DCOs obtained from the calibration showed good stability.
+By repeating the calibration over time, the variation of the periods always remained in the order of a few ps.}